zihui-debug/Grounded-RL-yf/src/trainer/offline/README.md

 </details>

-<details><summary>Details about volume</summary>
+<details><summary>Use Docker volumes</summary>

+You can uncomment `VOLUME [ "/root/.cache/huggingface", "/app/shared_data", "/app/output" ]` in the Dockerfile to use data volumes.

+When building the Docker image, use `-v ./hf_cache:/root/.cache/huggingface` argument to mount the local directory to the container.
+The following data volumes are available.

 - `hf_cache`: Utilize Hugging Face cache on the host machine.
-Reassignable if a cache already exists in a different directory.
-- `ms_cache`: Similar to Hugging Face cache but for ModelScope users.
-- `om_cache`: Similar to Hugging Face cache but for Modelers users.
-- `data`: Place datasets on this dir of the host machine so that they can be selected on LLaMA Board GUI.
+- `shared_data`: The directionary to store datasets on the host machine.
 - `output`: Set export dir to this location so that the merged result can be accessed directly on the host machine.

 </details>